RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

-And then you can render a graphical heatmap with plotly.
-Note that in our Juypyter Hub installation you will need to *save* the resulting file as HTML, then view it via the folder on the left of your browser.
+And then you can render a graphical **heatmap** with Plotly Express.
+Learn more at [Plotly Express](https://plotly.com/python/splom/)

+Note that in the Encoding Music Juypyter Hub installation you will need to *save* the resulting file as HTML, then view it via the folder on the left of your browser.
 It when you open this, the system might prompt you to 'trust html'.
 Accept that!

 ```python
 fig=px.imshow(playlist_audio_features.corr())